windicss/docs/features/responsive-design.md

 # Responsive Design

 Doing [Responsive Design](https://en.wikipedia.org/wiki/Responsive_web_design) in Windi CSS is effortless.
-By simply adding variant prefixes like `md:` or `lg:` to the utility you want to use.
-The corresponding media query will be generated automatically.
+By simply adding variant prefixes like `md:` or `lg:` to the utility you want to use, the corresponding media query will be generated automatically.
 Try it yourself using the playground below:

 <InlinePlayground :input="'p-1 lg:p-2'" :showCSS="true" :showPreview="false"/>